geotools/geotools/docs/developer/procedures/supported.rst

    * Please make something (anything!) available in GeoTools User Guide

-2. Link to the documentation page from your module matrix page.
-3. It is recommended that you make a single example showing how to use your module or plugin (you can use a a code example if you must).
+2. It is recommended that you make a single example showing how to use your module or plugin (you can use a a code example if you must).
-4. You may wish to refer to the writing guidelines for the user guide
+3. You may wish to refer to the writing guidelines for the user guide

    * :doc:`/docs/index`